jrmsklar/tttattributedlabelbug/README.md

 This repository provides a visual and interactive example of this.

-Clone this repository, do a `pod install` to install all of the dependencies (see [CocoaPods](http://cocoapods.org/) for more information), and buil and run the app.
+Clone this repository, do a `pod install` to install all of the dependencies (see [CocoaPods](http://cocoapods.org/) for more information), and build and run the app.